simon-johansson/HTML5-Boilerplate/README.md

-# My Boilerplate
+# the Bare Bones Bolierplate
-This is the bolierplate i use for my test projects.
+I use this for my test projects, mockups and basic website wireframing.

+Give it a try!

 ## Author
 Simon Johansson